ROCm/HIP/docs/markdown/hip_programming_guide.md

 For more details on hipRTC APIs, refer to HIP-API.pdf in GitHub (https://github.com/RadeonOpenCompute/ROCm).

-The link here(https://github.com/ROCm-Developer-Tools/HIP/blob/main/tests/src/hiprtc/saxpy.cpp) shows an example how to program HIP application using runtime compilation mechanism.
+The link here(https://github.com/ROCm-Developer-Tools/HIP/blob/main/tests/src/hiprtc/saxpy.cpp) shows an example how to program HIP application using runtime compilation mechanism, and detail hipRTC programming guide is also available in Github (https://github.com/ROCm-Developer-Tools/HIP/blob/main/docs/markdown/hip_rtc.md).

 ## Device-Side Malloc